Xolvez/DD2480-JavaScript/README.md

 CCN  =  E - N + 2  =  41 - 30 + 2  =  13

+#### Function `RgbHsvConversion.getRgbBySection` (NLOC 29, CCN 11):

+Lizard calculated the cyclomatic complexity of `RgbHsvConversion.getRgbBySection` as 11.

+The purpose of this function is to convert the HSV-representation to the RGB-representation.
+The original input is the hue, saturation and brightness-value of the color.
+Before `RgbHsvConversion.getRgbBySection` is called, four intermediate value is calculated and used as the input of this function.
+Output is the red, green and blue value.

+This function is more complex than it needs to be.
+It uses `if-else` statements to determine the calculation method of RGB value according to the value of `hueSection`.
+But more than half of the conditions is unnecessary.
+As a result of that the cyclic complexity number is inappropriately high.

+Manually count the cyclomatic complexity:

+CCN = E - N + 2 = 30 - 21 + 2 = 11

 ## Refactoring

 Plan for refactoring complex code: